VeriFIT/unite/README.md

 ##### Linux
 Use the run_all.sh script.
 Then use ctrl+c to exit.
 ##### Windows
 Use the run_all.bat script.
 Then press any key to exit.
-Do not use ctrl+c otherwise subprocesses will not be terminated (they run in their own consoles so they will be visible and can be closed manualy)
+Do not use ctrl+c otherwise subprocesses will not be terminated (they run in their own consoles so they will be visible and can be closed manually)

-#### Adapters
+#### Run manually
 Analysis adapter
 ```
 $ cd *cloned_repo*/analysis